Guide to the 1040EZ Tax Form

 - No advance payments on the premium tax credit were made for you or your spouse.

 The tax code is notoriously complex, and unless you consult with a certified tax professional, you may make filing decisions which aren’t to your best financial advantage.
 Don’t risk losing out on credits and deductions — or worse, making a mistake which brings the IRS knocking on your door.
 Get dependable financial guidance from an experienced CPA so that you can march into the new tax year with confidence.
-To start discussing your tax needs with CPA Ted Kleinman in a free and private consultation, call US Tax Help right away at (541) 923-0903.
+To start discussing your tax needs with CPA Ted Kleinman in a private consultation, call US Tax Help right away at (541) 923-0903.